Skip to main content

 Access Control

-• Service role keys are environment-specific
+• Service role keys for admin operations only

-• Personal access tokens for individual developers
+• Personal access tokens for developers

-• RLS policies enforced in production
+• RLS policies always enforced

 Data Isolation